bunnysapple/LearnPython/README.md

 ## Installations

+These installation guides are very basic and are aimed at Windows users, as that is the operating system I am most familiar with.
+I have provided external links for others who would rather visit a YouTube tutorials or for those who have an operating syster other than Windows.

 ### IDE/Text Editor

 A key aspect of programming is, yknow, actually programming?
 And you can't always code things in your browser.
 So, what you use instead is an IDE, or a Text Editor, as your codespace for you to work in.
 These are really impressive softwares that help.
 For this project, you will be required to fork this repository and run it locally and you will be needing an IDE or Text Editor for that.